 Directions

 Meanwhile, prepare the zucchini.
-Soak them in cold water for 20 minutes to loosen the dirt.
 Scrub and wash off any dirt.
 Cut off both ends.
 Slice them thin.

-Making the fritatta.
-Melt the butter gently, add the whisked eggs with the torn-up basil, freshly ground black pepper and the cheese.
+Making the frittata.
+Add the butter and cook for 5 minutes on medium high heat.
+Add the whisked eggs, torn-up basil, freshly ground black pepper and the cheese.
 Cook carefully until the eggs have set and thickened and the bottom has a light brown color (not burnt) and only the top is runny.
 Turn the broiler on.
 I use the low broiler for 3 minutes.

 I served it with pesto and tomato salad.